darraghoriordan/eslint-plugin-nestjs-typed/README.md

 `ApiProperty({type:[String]}) OR ApiProperty({type:String, isArray:true})`

 I enforce the second long way!
-You can turn this off if you prefer the shorthand way but you won't get warned if you missed the array specification.
+You can turn this rule off if you prefer the shorthand way, but you won't get warned if you missed the array specification.

-This passes
+This PASSES - property is array and specifies isArray

 ```ts
 class TestClass {